mm13301/M-Tags-1050/README.md

-# MedTags — Real-Time Hospital Asset Tracker

-A full-stack system for tracking medical equipment across hospital floors using BLE (Bluetooth Low Energy) tags, ESP32 base stations, a Node.js backend, and a React dashboard.
+Here's the combined, polished overview:

 ---

+# 🏥 MedTags — Real-Time Hospital Asset Tracker

+MedTags is a full-stack hospital equipment tracking system designed to help healthcare staff monitor, manage, and locate medical assets in real time.
+Built with BLE tags, ESP32 base stations, a Node.js backend, and a React dashboard, MedTags improves efficiency, reduces equipment loss, and supports better patient care by making critical hospital equipment easier to find when it matters most.

+---

-## Overview
+## 📖 Overview

-Hospital staff often waste significant time searching for equipment like infusion pumps, wheelchairs, and monitoring devices.
+Hospitals rely on a large number of mobile assets — IV pumps, wheelchairs, monitors, beds, and other medical devices — that are constantly moved between rooms, departments, and storage areas, making them difficult to locate when needed.

 MedTags solves this by attaching small BLE tags to equipment.
 Strategically placed ESP32 base stations pick up tag broadcasts, report signal strength to a central server, and the server determines each asset's room in real time.
-Staff can see every asset's location, battery level, and availability on a live dashboard.
+Staff can see every asset's location, battery level, and availability on a live dashboard — no more searching.

+MedTags helps hospitals:
+- View equipment status and location in real time
+- Manage all devices through a single unified dashboard
+- Reduce time wasted searching for misplaced equipment
+- Improve workflow, asset utilization, and staff responsiveness

 ---

-## Features
+## 🚀 Features

-- **Real-time location tracking** — room-level accuracy via RSSI-based detection with EWMA smoothing and hysteresis
+- **Real-time location tracking** — room-level accuracy via RSSI-based detection with EWMA smoothing and hysteresis to prevent flickering near room boundaries
 - **Live floor map** — visual overlay of asset positions per floor
 - **Battery monitoring** — alerts when a tag battery drops below 20%
 - **Missing equipment alerts** — flags assets not seen for an extended period